allan-lee-0724/First-Repo/Java_Notes/example/Maven-Notes.md

 # pom.xml
-The page object model (pom) is where you tell Maven the relevant information about your maven project.
+The project object model (pom) is where you tell Maven the relevant information about your maven project.
 Points of interest:
 - Properties
     - This is where we tell Maven what version of Jave we are using
 - Dependencies